Experienced Help When You Are Charged With Vehicular Manslaughter

-Do not waste time in retaining an experienced, aggressive New Jersey criminal defense lawyer who will immediately get to work in an effort to get your charges downgraded and your bail reduced.
-Jill R. Cohen is a former Camden County assistant prosecutor.
-As such, she has a unique understanding of how South Jersey prosecutors build their cases against people charged with death by auto.
-That knowledge, coupled with her more than 30 years of experience as a criminal defense lawyer, is your best chance at a positive outcome in your case.
-If you’ve been charged with vehicular manslaughter in Hammonton, Egg Harbor, Atlantic City, Cherry Hill, Winslow, Glassboro, or anywhere else in NJ, contact Attorney Cohen today to discuss your case.
+I am attorney Jill R. Cohen, and I will immediately get to work in an effort to get your charges downgraded and your bail reduced.
+I am a former Camden County assistant prosecutor.
+As such, I have a unique understanding of how South Jersey prosecutors build their cases against people charged with death by auto and other murder-related charges.
+That knowledge, coupled with my more than 30 years of experience as a criminal defense lawyer and my compassion for my clients, is your best chance at a positive outcome in your case.

-To be convicted for Death by Auto under N.J.S.A. § 2C:11-5, the prosecution will have to prove the defendant drove in a reckless manner at the time of the incident.
+To be convicted for death by auto, the prosecution will have to prove the defendant drove in a reckless manner at the time of the incident.
 If the defendant drove under the influence of drugs or alcohol, or if the defendant drove while suspended for a DUI, there is a presumption that they were reckless.
 Additionally, there are certain behaviors that New Jersey prosecutors categorize as reckless, including:

 - DUI/DWI, regardless of what substance was involved (alcohol, illegal drugs or prescription drugs)